 “What size of crew did you use to capture all the footage?”

 “There was me and my production manager Kelsey Sheppard.
-When I had bigger shoots I’d hire DP Jon Thomas but he never came till year two and three.
+When I had bigger shoots I’d hire DP Jon Thomas but he didn’t come on board until year two and three.
 When we went to Paris there was me, Jon and Anton.
 We were there for a week.
-I ran the camera, Anton on sound and Jon got the rest.”
+I ran the B camera with Anton on sound, Jon on A camera and the rest.”

 “With your background, you’re quite comfortable around the fashion world.
 Was that a big advantage?”

 “I’ve been in the fashion industry since ‘79.
-I started out as a make-up artist and moved up to fashion show coordinator.
+I started as a makeup artist and also worked as an agent and fashion show coordinator.
 That was in the ‘80’s when there really wasn’t schools for all that.
 I was a young 15-16 yr. old kid that looked up to my mentors who were gay, queer and drag queens.
-I learned how to apply make-up from drag queens in the bathroom at the Gambie.
+I learned how to apply makeup from the drag queens in the bathroom of the Gandy Dancer night club.
 They were all people I looked up to.
 I learned to be a perfectionist from Fernando, who was the first man to pass away from AIDS.
 Back in ’85 there was no cure and we didn’t know what was happening.
-Peter Menson from Morning Star on Cordova Street gave me my first fashion show I ever coordinated.
+Peter Benson from Morning Star on Cordova Street gave me my first fashion show I ever coordinated.
 He loved, trusted and believed in me.
 When I stepped out of that community and I knew that a black gay male like André Leon Talley(one of the heads of Vogue Magazine) could get killed or beat up walking down Davie Street.
 I looked up to him like an icon but back in the ‘80’s gays were being killed in Stanley Park.
 I couldn’t get my head around it because we lived in a fashion bubble.
 This is me stepping out of my fashion bubble for all the people that I love; my mentors, my friends.
 This is my way of standing up to all those bullies.”

 “Because this was your first film/documentary, did you film everything possible and then trim it down to the story?”

 “I don’t think I overshot but there were some lengthy parts because we had lots to talk about.
 I knew I could direct in year three because I started thinking about my shots and edits going into it.
-That’s when I realized I could stitch it all together.
-My brilliant editor Robert Postma really was amazing.
-He was able to take three years of footage and create this film.”
+That’s when I realized in year 3 I knew I could direct because I had been thinking of my shots and editing them in my head all along.
+My brilliant editor Robert Postma was really amazing, he then took the 3 years of footage and assembled it and created the foundation of what I had been shooting all along, we were completely on the same page.

 “Have you considered making another documentary?”